 The play was revived on Broadway at the Longacre Theatre in 2005 starring Kathleen Turner as Martha and Bill Irwin as George, which transferred to the Apollo Theatre in the West End with the complete cast which ran from January to May 2006.
 A second Broadway revival was mounted at the Booth Theatre in 2012 starring Amy Morton and Tracy Letts, directed by Pam MacKinnon following a run at the Steppenwolf Theatre in Chicago.

 Who's Afraid of Virginia Woolf? is perhaps most fondly remembered for its 1966 film adaptation directed by Mike Nichols which starred Elizabeth Taylor as Martha, Richard Burton as George, George Segal as Nick and Sandy Dennis as Honey.
 Elizabeth Taylor went on to win the Oscar for Best Actress but Burton lost out to Paul Scofield in A Man For All Seasons.

-This brand new production of Albee's seminal classic is set to be one of the most explosive theatrical events of 2017.
+This brand new production of Albee's seminal classic is one of the most explosive theatrical events of 2017.

 Albee's play examines the breakdown of the marriage of a middle-aged couple living in American academia, George, an associate history professor and Martha, the daughter of the college president.
 Late one evening following a university faculty party, they invite a younger couple Nick and Honey to be their guests.
 They're unwittingly draw into George and Martha's bitter and explosive relationship and watch on as the pair spat and fire verbal abuse at each other throughout the evening.
 It's a profound and explosive example of theatre of the absurd mixed with powerful realism.